 Treating the disease is one aspect of cancer care.
-The Peter Mac Men’s Shed is the first shed in a Victorian hospital offering men an opportunity to meet other men undergoing, or caring for someone receiving medical treatment.
+The Peter Mac Men’s Shed is the first shed in a Victorian hospital offering our patients, carers and their families an opportunity to meet others undergoing, or caring for someone receiving medical treatment.

-The Peter Mac Men’s Shed aims to reduce social isolation, improve wellbeing and provide an environment where men can share experiences and be supported.
+The Peter Mac Men’s Shed aims to reduce social isolation, improve wellbeing and provide an environment where experiences can be shared.

-Until we can come together in person, Peter Mac will be running support groups virtually.
-The group will run monthly and have a guest speaker attend to facilitate different topics of discussion.
+Peter Mac will be running support groups virtually so that men and women from across the state can access support online.
+The group runs monthly and a guest speaker attends to facilitate different topics of discussion.

-These groups essentially give our blokes an opportunity to
+These groups essentially give our patients, their carers, friends and family an opportunity to:

 - Learn about what's coming up at in the Peter Mac Men's Shed,